Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Python Flask will act as a webhook receiver, supporting HTTPS and authentication based webhooks.

 Before we begin, some details about the Webhook Flask receiver.
-I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
+I modified the original source [GitHub - cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Github - Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
 I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 > Analysis of flask_rx.py